The Museum is proud to partner with individuals, schools and foundations to bring the arts to underserved audiences.

-To help fill the void left by program and budget cuts in schools, the Museum offers an ambitious outreach program that serves over two thousand underserved youth and is particularly committed to working with young people who are considered “at-risk.”
+To help fill the void left by program and budget cuts in schools, the Museum offers a variety of ambitious student-centered outreach programs that serve over two thousand underserved youth.
+These programs are particularly committed to working with young people who are considered “at-risk.”
 The Museum offers long-term, multiple visit programs with professional artist/educators who can spend time with students and help them express themselves through art.

 Throughout the year, museum educators visit up to twelve sites, providing anywhere between six and twenty workshop sessions, visits to the Museum, and a final reception or exhibition.

-Among the sites is the Monarch School, the only school of its kind in the country that serves homeless students.
+Among the sites is the Monarch School, the only school of its kind in the country that serves students experiencing homelessness.
 The Museum provides the art education module and the program consists of sequential arts learning experiences and Museum visits throughout the school year.

 The teen art program at ALBA (Alternative Learning for Behavior and Attitude) is an interdisciplinary educational program for middle school students who have been expelled from the San Diego Unified School District.
 Using art as a vehicle, the program is designed to promote an artistic outlet, social growth, critical thinking, and to make students aware of career opportunities in the arts.

-The East Mesa Juvenile Detention Center and the Kearny Mesa Juvenile Court School are the two juvenile detention centers in the region, both with fluctuating student bodies.
+Kearny Mesa Juvenile Court School is one of the two juvenile detention centers in the region, with a fluctuating student body.
 While the students cannot leave the detention centers to visit the Museum, the workshops are designed to expose the youth to the connection between art and everyday life, and they provide a creative outlet in what is otherwise a rigid environment.